-Appomattox is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Appomattox doesn't have a public transportation system that people use for their commute.

 The citizens of Appomattox are slightly less educated than the national average of 21.84% for the average city or town: 13.15% of adults in Appomattox have a bachelor's degree or advanced degree